LTLA/gesel.js/README.md

-# Client-side gene set search
+# Client-side gene set enrichment

 ## Overview

 Search for interesting gene sets, client-side.
 This uses Javascript to do the queries in the browser, improving latency and avoiding the need for a back-end service.
+Users can test for enrichment in their own list of genes and/or search by text in the set names or descriptions.
-The queries rely on prebuilt references for gene sets of interest, e.g., [here](https://github.com/LTLA/gesel-feedstock).
+The queries rely on prebuilt databases containing gene sets of interest - see [here](https://github.com/LTLA/gesel-feedstock) for the expectations around the database files.

 ## Installation